 1. Discuss the details (e.g. date, time and materials needed and their cost) and ask how much time the person thinks the service should take.

-2. If you are unable to provide the service, thank the person for calling and suggest another member if you know of anyone.
+2. If you are unable to provide the service, thank the person and suggest another member if you know of anyone.
 It's OK to say no.

 3. Always arrive on time or contact the person as soon as possible if you’re going to be late or need to change the time.